+Finding fun activities for children to enjoy anywhere is not easy, let alone Lagos.
 I have been a Lagosian for 3 months now and am truly loving it.
 I moved here with my family to pursue a rare work opportunity (husband’s, that is).
-It is not just the two of us though, we have 3 little children and I have managed to settle in and build my routine around the kids… for the first few months at least that is what I am focusing on.
+It is not just the two of us though, we have 3 little children.
+I have managed to settle them in and build my routine around them… for the first few months at least that is what I am focusing on.
 I have to say in the short time we have been here we have got up to a lot of fun for kids.
 Here I will share a few of the things we have got up to, and activities such as these are held quite regularly.
 I will also share a “hit list” of all the kid friendly things I am yet to do.

 There is an abundance of schools in Lagos, and international schools for that matter.
-There is almost always a fun fair held by a school on a weekend.
+There is almost always a fun fair held by a school every weekend.
 You will normally get to hear about these through your own school or friends schools.
 Another place to search for these activities would be on Facebook groups.
 Events such as these are normally advertised.
 One word of advice I would give is that you should really make it a social thing if that is what you appreciate.
 Events are so much more fun when you can attend and be guaranteed to meet someone you or your kids know.
 The socialising is half the fun already.
 So always let your friends know what you are up to.
 Even if they do not tag along, it is still going to be oodles of fun for you and your kids so go ahead and get out there.
-A word of warning, they can cost a pretty penny for the gate fee enter but if you buy ahead of time, it might be worth your while.

 Whether you are privileged enough to have a swimming pool at home or not, you may have good friends who do.
 Irrespective of all these factors, a swimming pool is only a club away and the kids will simply love it.
 Make it even more meaningful by signing the children up to baby and toddler swim classes.
 If you are worried about the cost, try to get a group together to share the cost.